ulrichwisser/umpy/README.md

 - checks that all labels that should have a NSEC record really have one
 - checks that all labels that should have a NSEC record have exactly one

-TODO: check that any other labels do not have a NSEC record

 ### NSEC3

 - checks that all NSEC3 records are linked in one loop in the right order